ingresso-group/slate/source/includes/_purchase.md

 ### Stripe

 Stripe is a developer-friendly payment provider that is simple to integrate with.
-The Ingresso API provides integration support for Stripe - you pass us a Stripe token and we handle the rest.
+The Ingresso API provides a payment processing engine that gives you integration support for Stripe and other payment sources.
+You pass us a Stripe token or 3D Secure source generated on your checkout page, and we handle the rest.
 We support partners collecting payment via their own Stripe account or into Ingresso's Stripe account.

-In either case you need to collect a Stripe token after your customer enters their payment details, and pass that to Ingresso after making the purchase call.
+In either case, you need integrate against [Stripe.js](https://stripe.com/docs/stripe-js/reference) and collect a Stripe token after your customer enters their payment details.
+The token or source information is passed to Ingresso before making the purchase call.

-If you want to collect payment via your own Stripe account you will need to get agreement to sell tickets on credit, and you will need to provide Ingresso your Stripe keys to allow us to process payment on your behalf.
+If you want to collect payment via your own Stripe account you will need to get an agreement with us to sell tickets on credit, and we will invoice you for the ticket price less your commission.
+You will need to provide Ingresso your Stripe keys to allow us to process payment on your behalf.

 If you wish to use Ingresso's Stripe account we have some requirements